-Develop and disseminate educational RESLU-1.1 information to be included in the issuance of zoning permits for land use changes in the rural areas of the County.
-Such information should include information for new rural residents and owners of new commercial, industrial or other nonagricultural uses to help understand the responsibilities that comes with land ownership including weed control, fence maintenance and erosion control.

-RESLU-1.2 Ideally, new residential development within Cherry County should be focused on the communities of the county; except for those still farming in the county.
-Large residential subdivisions should be located next to or near the communities within Cherry County.

-RESLU-1.2 Residential developments should be separated from more intensive uses, such as agriculture, industrial, and commercial development, by the use of setbacks, buffer zones, or impact easements.

-RESLU-1.3 Encourage low to zero non-farm densities in Cattle Country areas.

-RESLU-1.4 Develop subdivision regulations to provide a quality living environment while avoiding inefficient and expensive public infrastructure expansions.

-RESLU-1.5 New residential developments should include a subdivision agreement, which provides for the maintenance of common areas, easements, groundwater, use of plant materials and drainage.

-RESLU-1.6 Establish zoning and subdivision design standards requiring specific criteria to new developments.

-RESLU-1.7 Any new lots or tracts created should have a minimum area of 21⁄2 acres with a maximum lot depth to width ratio of 3 to 1.

-RESLU-1.8 All proposed rural area developments should be based on reasonable expectations and no large-scale development should be approved without:
+- RESLU-1.1 Develop and disseminate educational information to be included in the issuance of zoning permits for land use changes in the rural areas of the County.
+Such information should include information for new rural residents and owners of new commercial, industrial or other nonagricultural uses to help them understand the responsibilities that comes with land ownership including weed control, fence maintenance and erosion control. - RESLU-1.2 Ideally, new residential development within Cherry County should be focused on the communities of the county; except for those still farming in the county.
+Large residential subdivisions should be located next to or near the communities within Cherry County. - RESLU-1.2 Residential developments should be separated from more intensive uses, such as agriculture, industrial, and commercial development, by the use of setbacks, buffer zones, or impact easements. - RESLU-1.3 Encourage low to zero non-farm densities in Cattle Country areas. - RESLU-1.4 Develop subdivision regulations to provide a quality living environment while avoiding inefficient and expensive public infrastructure expansions. - RESLU-1.5 New residential developments should include a subdivision agreement, which provides for the maintenance of common areas, easements, groundwater, use of plant materials and drainage. - RESLU-1.6 Establish zoning and subdivision design standards requiring specific criteria to new developments. - RESLU-1.7 Any new lots or tracts created should have a minimum area of 21⁄2 acres with a maximum lot depth to width ratio of 3 to 1. - RESLU-1.8 All proposed rural area developments should be based on reasonable expectations and no large-scale development should be approved without: - 1) The submission and approval of a layout and design concept, with provision for the staging and servicing of all phases of the development;

-- The submission and approval of a layout and design concept, with provision for the staging and servicing of all phases of the development; - 2) The approval of all federal and state agencies relative in any applicable health, safety and environmental controls; and - 3) An adequate demonstration of the financial capacity (escrows, performance bonds, etc.) and responsibility of the applicants to complete the development and provide for operation and maintenance services. - Should be appropriately, if not uniquely, suited to the area or site proposed for development; - 5) Should not be located in any natural hazard area, such as a floodplain (unless a sandpit development mitigating the circumstances) or area of geologic hazard, steep slope, severe drainage problems or soil limitations for building or subsurface sewage disposal, if relevant with PLU-1.5 Should furnished 6) be adequate access when possible a minimum of two entrances and exits.

-RESLU-1.10 residential construction relocations should not be allowed along any minimum maintenance road unless the road is upgraded to county specifications and paid for by the property owner, prior to construction.
+- 2) The approval of all federal and state agencies relative in any applicable health, safety and environmental controls; and - 3) An adequate demonstration of the financial capacity (escrows, performance bonds, etc.) and responsibility of the applicants to complete the development and provide for operation and maintenance services. - Should be appropriately, if not uniquely, suited to the area or site proposed for development; - 5) Should not be located in any natural hazard area, such as a floodplain (unless a sandpit development mitigating the circumstances) or area of geologic hazard, steep slope, severe drainage problems or soil limitations for building or subsurface sewage disposal, if relevant - 6) Should be furnished with adequate access - when possible a minimum of two entrances and exits. - RESLU-1.8 Examine implementation of a planned unit development (PUD)/Clustered Development concept which provides a viable alternative to conventional urban development patterns, while providing a means to encourage creative yet responsible/sensitive developments. - RESLU-1.9 Cherry County should review and accommodate, wherever possible, any new or alternative development concepts or proposals, provided such concepts or proposals are consistent with and do not compromise in any way the established disposition of land uses on the Land Use Map or the goals and policies of the Plan. - RESLU-1.9 New residential construction or relocations should not be allowed along any minimum maintenance road unless the road is upgraded to county specifications and paid for by the property owner, prior to construction.